-Debitoor is also fully integrated with PayPal and GoCardless, which allows you to accept payment via direct debit.
-You’ll pay a small fee for each of these integrations, but adding electronic payment options helps you get paid quicker, keeps your customers happy, and makes the transition away from cash much simpler and smoother.
+Debitoor is also fully integrated with PayPal, which allows you to include a payment link directly on your invoice.
+You’ll pay a small fee based on your PayPal plan, but adding electronic payment options helps you get paid quicker, keeps your customers happy, and makes the transition away from cash much simpler and smoother.

 Upgrade your online security

 While a cashless economy is much more secure than one that deals with notes and coins, there is, of course, still more that can be done to increase the security of cashless payments.
 Online banks and electronic payment providers are stepping up their security measures, but there are also many steps you can take.

 If you’re concerned about staying secure in a cashless society, check out our blog on security in your invoicing and accounting software – it has tips for keeping your Debitoor account safe, and the advice can also be applied to online banking and digital payment methods.